siuryan-cs-stuy/RaspberryJellyJam/README.md

 Suggested Testing:

 The CSV directory contains test CSV files, which can be used to try out all the different commands.
 No need to create your own CSV files for testing!
+This tool works best for CSVs under 1000 lines.